 Privacy, security, and data safety notes

-Shared Email Templates for Outlook
+Shared Email Templates for Microsoft Outlook

 The protection of your personal information is our priority.
-We want you to feel safe while using our Shared Email Templates for Outlook ("Shared Email Templates" or "SET").
+We want you to feel safe while using our Shared Email Templates for Microsoft Outlook ("Shared Email Templates" or "SET").
 However, Shared Email Templates would not work if we didn't collect certain data.
 On this page, you can find detailed information on what data we collect, how we protect it, and where we store it.

 What data we collect